After exploring the festival, soak in the fireworks from a variety of beach-front locations. Fireworks begin each evening promptly at 10:00PM.

-Check out the Second Beach Stage from the grass, explore the family-friendly REMAX Family Zone, then head to the beach for the fireworks show.
+Check out the Second Beach Stage and explore an array of family-friendly activities, then head to the beach for the fireworks show.
 A partially obstructed view of the lower fireworks in a less crowded area.

 The closest viewing area to the fireworks barges as well as the host of our main ticketed areas!
 From English Bay, you can enjoy a fully unobstructed view of the fireworks from the beach.